Best time to go to Ottawa

 Canadian Tulip Festival

 Impressive displays of tulips planted throughout the city attract over 650,000 visitors every year.
 Picturesque Commissioners Park on the shores of Dow's Lake and the Rideau Canal are definitely the most popular spots.
-Other spots to photograph tulips include the Major’s Hill Park, Parliament of Canada along with the Parliament Hill, and also dozens of the region's gardens best explored on a self-guided tour or guided excursion.
+Other spots to photograph tulips include the Major's Hill Park, Parliament of Canada along with Parliament Hill, and also dozens of the region's gardens best explored on a self-guided tour or guided excursion.
 Renting a bike is also a great solution to view all places.

-Tulip Festival is also time to celebrate art, cultural, historical, culinary, and family tulip experiences.
-If you visit the bustling ByWard Market neighborhood next to the Major’s Hill Park, don't miss the tulip art created by artist Monique Martin.
+The Tulip Festival is also a time to celebrate art, cultural, historical, culinary, and family tulip experiences.
+If you visit the bustling ByWard Market neighborhood next to Major’s Hill Park, don't miss the tulip art created by artist Monique Martin.
 Another option is a culinary tour with C’est Bon Cooking to taste edible tulip petals and bulbs.

 Last updated: by Eleonora Provozin